Dungeon World: Gameplay

 The full rules for Dungeon World were released in a Dungeon World SRD.

 History

 Dungeon World was developed starting in 2010 and an introductory edition was brought to Gen Con Indy 2011.
 Fundraising for the game itself begun via Kickstarter in mid 2012.
 More than a year after being launched it was still the eighth fastest current seller at DriveThruRPG.

+Second Edition

+In 2024, the rights to Dungeon World were purchased by Luke Crane and John Dimatos, who began development on a second edition of the game.

 Reception

 Dungeon World was the 2012 Golden Geek RPG of the Year, the 2012 Indie RPG Game of the Year (as well as winning the awards for Best Support and Best Production) and was the Best Rules Gold Winner in the 2013 Ennie Awards.